jonathanstyu/jonathanstyu.github.com/_posts/reviews/2015-08-11-a-half-year-in-books.md

 Hands down this is the most challenging book I have read this year.
 In fact multiple years.
 It was recommended to me by my friend Jenny.
 She noted that it was an advanced level book - not for the types who are starting out in Buddhism.

 I read it and she was right.
-This is nothing like, "Breath in and breath out" sort of stuff.
+This is nothing like, "Breath in and breath out and meditate" sort of stuff.
 Adyashanti discusses concepts like seeking Truth with a capital T, focusing on present goals, and seeming contradictions that I spent many times reading and re-reading.
 It is a short book but one you will be reading for a very long time.
 I recommend it.

 **[The Goldfinch](https://www.goodreads.com/book/show/17333223-the-goldfinch)**